Image of two primary pupils sat next to each other with their arms over one another's shoulder

 Benefits

-The Early Career Framework provides a two-year package for early career teachers and their mentors.
-It is supported and fully funded by the Department for Education.
+Our Early Career Framework provides a two-year package for early career teachers and their mentors.
+Rated ‘outstanding’ in all areas by Ofsted, it is supported and fully funded by the Department for Education.

 Early career teachers benefit from:

-• a structured two-year package of support, training and resources
+• a structured two-year package of support, training and expert resources

-• a mentor, identified by you, trained by us
+• a mentor, identified by your school, trained by us

 Your school benefits from: